rajivsraman/aipi561finalproject/README.md

 ## Overview

-An AI-powered career assistant platform that leverages Amazon Bedrock’s Titan model to help users:
+This is an AI-powered career assistant platform that leverages Amazon Bedrock’s Titan model to help users:
 - Score resumes with AI feedback
 - Get job recommendations tailored to interests
 - Analyze LinkedIn profiles